Belay Zeleke: Second Italo-Ethiopian War

 In April 1941, the British forces led by General Wingate liberated Debre Marqos from Italian occupation led by Italian Commander Maraventano.
 By 5 April, the Italians fled to Shoa, the Debre Marqos fell under the control of Ras Hailu Tekle Haymanot who then requested Belay to come to Debra Marqos by offering him his daughter for marriage.
 Ras Hailu then insisted on meeting Haile Selassie and had a confrontation with the British forces.
 When Belay arrived in Debre Marqos, General Wingate ordered that he remain outside of the city at gunpoint and Haile Selassie eventually met him.

 Rebellion

-After the restoration of independence in 1941, Emperor Haile Selassie I gave Belay the title of Dejazmach and appointed him the governor of Bichena.
-He tried to fill the subordinate position with his past comrades-in-arms, but his superiors wanted to appoint judges and other functionaries themselves.
-When Belay refused to appoint those proteges, the superior Gojjam officials reported this to the Emperor, alleging that Belay was revolting against the Emperor's government.
-He did not carry out the order even when Haile Selassie summoned the quarrelling parties to Addis Ababa.
-The Emperor sent an army to arrest him, but Belay resisted by holding out in a fortress on Somma mountain.
-After losing many men, the Emperor dispatched a delegation to him with a promise that he would pardon him, but after Belay surrendered, he was tried by a special commission and sentenced to death.